 Resources for journalists, podcasters, and partners.

-Logos, founder headshot, fact sheet, and approved descriptions you can use without checking in with us.
+Logos, brand assets, fact sheet, and approved descriptions you can use without checking in with us.
 For interviews or custom assets, email press@pulsesignal.co.

 Fact sheet